Multicultural Postdoctoral Residency

-Attendance at Division or Departmental Meetings and Functions: As part of Counseling Services, trainees attend various meetings throughout the year that involve the staff and faculty, such as Student Services meetings and functions.
-Counseling Services also provides routine trainings 2-16 hours per semester to all staff, including trainees.
+Attendance at Division or Departmental Meetings and Functions: As part of CAPS, trainees attend various meetings throughout the year that involve the staff and faculty, such as Student Services meetings and functions.
+CAPS also provides routine trainings 2-16 hours per semester to all staff, including trainees.

 Other Training Opportunities: